stefaniaMou/spanner-examples/README.md

 ## Spanner Configuration

 Modify .spannerci.json configuration file to enable Spanner CI integration.
-An example file is shown below:
+An structure of the file is shown below:

     {
       "code_quality": false,